PostHog/posthog.com/contents/handbook/people/robbie.md

 Why there is a difference between web and product costs (use OLAP database), but expesnive to write.
 ALso, sorting is hard. with multiple sessions

 Web analytics is more standardized/opionated.
-So our user experience wasnt great We’re known to be a complicated tool.
+So our user experience wasn't great We’re known to be a complicated tool.
 Having web analytics means people can use posthog in minutes without having everything set up

 ## Problem 1 : Pricing